-My friend Sara has run a small online business out of her living room for 12 years.
-It's her whole life.
+My friend Sara has run a small online business out of her living room for twelve years.
+It’s her whole life.
 She takes it very very personally.

-On Sunday, she spent about five hours - most of the day - carefully addressing every point in this 10-page email, then went through the client's website, learning everything about her, and offered all kinds of advice, suggestions, and connections.
-She refunded the client's money, plus an additional $50 with gushing deep apologies, for ever having upset someone she was honestly trying to help.
+On Sunday, she spent about five hours — most of the day — carefully addressing every point in this 10-page email.
+Then she went through the client’s website, learning everything about her, and offered all kinds of advice, suggestions, and connections.
+She refunded the client’s money, plus an additional $50, with gushing deep apologies for ever having upset someone she was honestly trying to help.

-The next day after sending the email and refund, she called the client to try to talk through this with her.
+The next day, she called the client to try to talk through this with her.

 The client cheerfully took her call and said, “Oh don’t worry about it!
 I wasn’t actually that upset.
 I was just in a bad mood, and didn’t think anyone would read my email anyway.”

 She was half-hearted about it.
 She wanted a magic perfect man to sweep her off her feet through divine serendipity.

 We were at her computer, when I asked her how it’s going.
 She logged into her account and showed me her inbox.
 There were eight new messages from men, each one well-written, saying what they liked about her profile, how they have a mutual interest in hiking, or also speak German, asking her if she’s also been to Berlin, or has hiked in New Zealand.

 I felt for those guys.
 Each one pouring out his heart, projecting his hopes onto Valerie, hoping she’ll reply with equal enthusiasm, hoping she might be the one that will finally see and appreciate him.

 She said, “Ugh.
 Losers.
 I get like ten of these a day,” and clicked [delete] on all of them, without replying.